WAC Clearinghouse Writing Guide

 Notes Format:

 Numeral.
-Lecture Recorder-First Name first, Recording Title-in italics, Description of Lecture presented by lecturer name-First Name first at Institution Name, Location, Month Year of Lecture, Publication Information-if applicable.
+Lecture Recorder, Recording Title, Description of Lecture presented by lecturer Name at Institution Name, Location, Month Year of Lecture, Publication Information–if applicable.

 Bibliography Format:

-Lecture Recorder-Last Name first.
-Recording Title-in italics.
-Description of Lecture presented by lecturer name-First Name first at Institution Name, Location, Month Year of Lecture, Publication Information-if applicable.
+Lecture Recorder.
+Recording Title.
+Description of Lecture presented by lecturer name at Institution Name, Location, Month Year of Lecture, Publication Information–if applicable.

 Nesbitt, L.M.N., Censorship.
 Audiotape of a lecture presented by Louann Reid at Colorado State University, Fort Collins Colorado, October 1995.